Geremi: 2008–09

 Geremi made his first appearances of the 2008–09 Premier League season appearing as a half time substitute in a 1–0 home win over Bolton on 23 August 2008.
 In September 2008, Newcastle found themselves under yet another new manager.
 As a result, Geremi's game time dropped over the course of the season, with the midfielder making 11 league starts without a goal and contributing only three assists.
 Newcastle was relegated at the end of the season, finishing one point from safety after losing their final game of the season against Aston Villa.

 In the 2009–10 season, Geremi's minutes dropped even more dramatically, with only three league starts in the first five months of the season.
 He scored his third Newcastle goal – and first of the 2009–10 club season – in a League Cup match against Huddersfield Town on 26 August 2009.
 Geremi left Newcastle in the 2010 January transfer window to join Turkish club MKE Ankaragücü.
 Shortly after, however, Newcastle said the deal had not been finalized and the player remained at Newcastle.
 On transfer deadline day, 1 February, Newcastle finally agreed to terms and Geremi went to Turkey on a new 18-month deal.

 Ankaragücü

 On 31 January 2010, Geremi's transfer to Ankaragücü of the Süper Lig was announced; he signed a one-and-a-half-year contract with the Turkish club.

 AEL

-On 25 August 2010, Geremi moved to Superleague Greece club AEL on a two-year contract.
+On 25 August 2010, Geremi moved to Super League Greece club AEL on a two-year contract.
 On 11 January 2011, it was announced on the official site of Larissa that the contract had been terminated.